 Originally broadcast way back in 2005 and based on true events occurring in Durham, North Carolina in 2001, The Staircase was the brainchild of Jean-Xavier de Lestrade.
-Thanks to his work documenting the events of the evening, the trial and its' aftermath, a new genre in TV – one that became known as true crime series – was born.
+Thanks to his work documenting the events of the trial and its aftermath, a new genre in TV – one that became known as true crime series – was born.
 If you liked Making a Murderer or Evil Genius, remember that Lestrade did it first with The Staircase.

 Essentially, there's the death of wealthy business exec Kathleen Peterson, at the bottom of the staircase in the family mansion.
 How she came to die at the bottom of the staircase is what everyone's trying to find out, but her writer husband is quickly believed to have been involved – an accusation he rigorously denies.
 It is hard to write much about The Staircase without including spoilers, so we'll stop there (but wait 'til they chuck the owl curve-ball, though.
 Just sayin').

 Conversations with a Killer: The Ted Bundy Tapes

 Not to be confused with the movie Extremely Wicked, Shockingly Evil and Vile (starring Zac Efron as Bundy), Conversations with a Killer: The Ted Bundy Tapes is a docuseries honing in on audio tapes recorded by the serial killer himself, before his execution by electric chair 30 years ago.

 Oscar-nominated director Joe Berlinger's exceptional piecing together of over 100 hours of archival video footage and audio recordings of Bundy, made during his time on death row, make for a gruelling but necessary watch.